-Staff means an individual who provides direct care to the children attending the child care center, including the licensee, director, teacher, aide, and any other individual who counts in the staff-to-child ratio.
+Staff means an individual who provides direct care to the children attending the school-age-only center, including the licensee, director, teacher, aide, and any other individual who counts in the staff-to-child ratio.

 Support staff means an individual employed by the center as a food service, clerical, custodial, or transportation staff.